statikbe/laravel-mail-template-engine/README.md

 In this array you assign the values to each key used in the mail template(s).
 You define the recipients in `getContentVariables` in your mail class.
 Wrapping the content variables with a locale as key is optional.

 #### Recipient variables
 In this array you assign the mail and locale for each recipient in the mail template(s).
 You define the recipients in `getRecipientVariables` in your mail class.
-For more options on how to add the recipient variables look at `\Statikbe\LaravelMailEditor\AbsractMail::formatRecipientArray`.
+For more options on how to add the recipient variables look at `\Statikbe\LaravelMailEditor\AbstractMail::formatRecipientArray`.

 #### Attachment variables
 In this array you assign the attachment for each recipient in the mail template(s).
 You define the recipients in `getRecipientVariables` in your mail class.
 For more options on how to add the recipient variables look at `\Statikbe\LaravelMailEditor\AbsractMail::formatRecipientArray`.
 Wrapping the attachments with a locale as key is optional.

 ## Styling
 The default design provided by the package comes from [here](https://github.com/leemunroe/responsive-html-email-template).
-You can publish the views and customize all you want!
+You can publish the views and customise it all you want!
 ```
 php artisan vendor:publish --provider="Statikbe\LaravelMailEditor\MailEditorServiceProvider" --tag=views
 ```